 Woman’s Wooden Lip Plate Kichepo People, Sudan, & Surma People, Sudan/Ethiopia 19th-early 20th century

 According to Ginzberg (2000, p.
-249) 'of all lip and ear plugs used in Africa, thios wood plate, woern in their vastly stretched lower lips by Kichepo women in Sudan, resulted in the most shocking distotion.'
+249) 'of all lip and ear plugs used in Africa, this wood plate, worn in their vastly stretched lower lips by Kichepo women in Sudan, resulted in the most shocking distortion.'

 The size of a Surma or Kichepo girl's lip plate suggested the number of cattle her family required for her as a bride price.
 Young women had their lips pierced and fitted with a plate.
 These were worn in the presence of men and only taken out when the woman was eating or sleeping.
 When the plate was not being worn, the stretched lip would hand as a loop, distended from the mouth.

 An almost identical example comprised lot 45 of Sotheby's Paris sale: 'Collection Marc et Denyse Ginzberg', September 10, 2007.
 Click here to see that example.
 Another is illustrated in Borel (1994, p.
 60).

 The plate is in fine condition with a smooth, worn feel.
 A corner on one side is shortened.
 Perhaps a segment broke away during use and so was reshaped.
 Or perhaps it was made this way to accommodate the shape of a specific lip.
 In any event, the corner is now as smooth as the rest of the groove.

 References: Borel, F., The Splendour of Ethnic Jewelry: From the Colette and Jean-Pierre Ghysels Collection, Thames & Hudson, 1994.
 Ginzberg, M., African Forms, Skira, 2000.